tomohisaota/cached-provider/README.md

 await value() // Access Value
 ```

+## validator callback
+In addition to the time based cache expire, you can add validator callback to validate cache object just before using it

 # How to shut down auto updater

 If you specify onShouldContinue callback, cached provider ask you if it can continue running auto updater.